scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-Spell-Check/quickstarts/csharp.md

     }
     ```

-2. Maak de URI voor uw aanvraag door de host, het pad en de para meters toe te voegen.
+2. Create the URI for your request by appending your host, path, and parameters.

     ```csharp
     string uri = host + path + params_;